homecentr/docs/src/content/general/security.md

 ## Kubescape

-[Kubernetes](/selfhosted/kubernetes) is a nightmare in security.
-There is so many moving pieces and configuration options it's extremely easy to expose a vulnerability.
+Kubernetes is a nightmare in terms of security.
+There is so many moving pieces and configuration options it's extremely easy to create a vulnerability.
 Ask anyone running containers as root or exposing wrong ports...
 [Kubescape](/selfhosted/kubescape) helps with this by scanning the cluster as a whole and scanning individual resources.
 I automatically scan all resources deployed to the cluster as a part of my [GitOps](/general/gitops) process.

 ## Snyk